souvik7701/souvik7701.github.io/content/authors/admin/_index.md

 ## About Me

-I am Souvik Ghosh, a motivated and research-oriented CSE undergraduate at BUET with a strong passion for machine learning, software development, and problem-solving.
-My interests lie in exploring innovative approaches to real-world challenges through research and leveraging machine learning techniques to build impactful solutions.
+I am Souvik Ghosh, a Lecturer in the Department of Computer Science and Engineering at BRAC University.
+I completed my undergraduate studies in CSE at BUET.
+My research interests lie in bioinformatics—particularly proteomics—along with computer vision and deep learning.
+I am passionate about developing innovative approaches to real-world challenges by combining computational methods and machine learning to create impactful solutions.